Viam CLI

 - Building a module locally and running it on a target device.
 Rebuilding & restarting if already running.

-See Upload a custom module and Update an existing module for more information.
+See Upload a module and Update an existing module for more information.

 If you update and release your module as part of a continuous integration (CI) workflow, you can also automatically upload new versions of your module on release using a GitHub Action.